 Be Jai Yen (Cool Hearted) – The Thais have many phrases using the word ‘jai’, which means ‘heart’.
 The term jai yen is drummed into every Thai child’s head and it means ‘cool heart’ or, literally, don’t lose your cool.
 Stay calm, even in the worst situation.

 Being jai yen is highly prized in Thailand and will gain you the respect that having temper tantrums won’t.
-More Western parents should teach their kids to be ‘jai yen’ and the West would have less drive-by shootings, road rage, rude behavior in businesses and stores, and much more.
+More Western parents should teach their children Thai values like being ‘jai yen’ and the West would have less drive-by shootings, road rage, rude behavior in businesses and stores, and much more.

 See the Humor in Everything – I laugh all the time in Thailand.
 Thais are taught by their parents to see the funny side of everything, even the bad stuff.
 Consequently, they find everything funny and love to laugh.
 Laughter keeps you young, and has been medically proven to keep you healthier.